MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-version-history-limits-using-powershell.md

 ## Set version limits to apply to all document libraries in a site

 You can set version limits to apply to all document libraries in a site by running the command to apply the selected setting.
-Once you run the command you will be able to review progress of settings update background job or optionally cancel the update job that are `<InProgress>`.
+Once you run the command, you'll be able to review progress of settings update background job, or optionally cancel the update job that is `<InProgress>`.

 ### Apply desired version history limits to all document libraries on a site.